jias/eoraptor.js/README.md

 # eoraptor.js

-A tiny, super-easy javascript template engine without any dependence.
+A mini expression javascript template engine without any dependence.
+Compatible with client-side and server-side.

 ## Features